chanqun/next-starter/README.md

 - NextResponse.redirect

 ### Route Groups
-A route group can be created by wrapping a folder's name in parenthesis: (folderName)
+A route group can be created by wrapping a folder's name in parenthesis : (folderName)

 ### Dynamic Routes
 A Dynamic Segment can be created by wrapping a folder's name in square brackets: [folderName].